MobileFirst-Platform-Developer-Center/Digital-App-Builder/README.md

 * Failure to create a Data set for a Microservice using a swagger file.

     For the first time users of the Builder, the microservice creation may fail due to network letency.
     To get rid of this, follow these steps:
-    a.
-Open  command prompt and go to the installed location of the app.
+    1. Open command prompt and go to the installed location of the app.
-    b. `cd ibm\adapterGenerator`
+    2. `cd ibm\adapterGenerator`
-    c. run the following command
+    3. run the following command
         `windows> execute.bat .`
         `mac>./execute.sh .`
-    d. on successful complication of the above command, you can start using microservice (swagger file) from the Builder.
+    4. on successful complication of the above command, you can start using microservice (swagger file) from the Builder.

 # FAQ